 It may be breezy to go to a party in a thin cotton sheet.
 It’s another mater having living room drapes hanging all over you.

 Wearing a toga was a costly affair in purchase and upkeep.
 Even to properly wear one required help.
-Those of means had a two man crew (aka slaves) to wrap the noble body with a drop, a wrap, toss, pass with the remaining fabric hung from the left arm.
+Those of means had a two man crew (aka slaves) to wrap the body with a drop, a wrap, a toss and a pass with the remaining fabric hung from the left arm.

 Augusta was the first to make the toga mandatory for public functions.
 His reason: to show through fashion a peaceful endeavor, meaning no one could start a fist fight with one arm posing as a curtain rod.